 Emails made our everyday and business lives easier.
 While you can write a sweet letter to a friend, you need to pay extra attention to emails as a professional.
-If you are a student or just starting a career as a profession, learn how to write polite and well-polished emails.
+If you are a student or just starting a career as a profession, learn how to write polite and well-polished emails with efficient Gmail tricks.
 You can also take e-mail writing as a career as the email marketing revenue (2020-2027) showcases tremendous growth in this field.

 We have asked expert writers from PayForWriting to share top tips on keeping etiquette and success in writing communication.
 If you want to avoid your inbox getting swamped with emails and blushing for errors in your messages, consider the following recommendations to become effective in email correspondence.

 First things first, an email username that comes before the at sign (@ symbol) and domain may play a great role in first impression and delivery.
-If discussing business spheres, your username should sound like your name or business, as a poor username may be identified as spam.
-For example, email@example.com is preferably changed to firstname.lastname@example.org.
+If discussing business spheres, your username should sound like your name or business, as a poor username will be considered as spam webmail email will go to spam.
+For example, firstname.lastname@example.org is preferably changed to email@example.com.